patelanuj28/react-stm/README.md

 # install nodejs, npm & dependancies
 sudo apt-get install nodejs nodejs-legacy build-essential npm

-# install gulp (the build tool) globally
+# install gulp (the build tool) and node-inspector (the webkit based debugger) globally
-sudo npm install gulp -g
+sudo npm install gulp node-inspector -g

 # install the packages to run the demo.
 Run this command from the root of the react-stm folder
 # (NOTE: a lot of these packages are for the dev toolchain, the amount of packages required to